JD.com's billionaire founder settles rape lawsuit two days before planned US trial – KION546

 By Kathleen Magramo and Shawn Deng, CNN

-A Chinese billionaire and a former University of Minnesota student who accused him of rape have reached an undisclosed agreement, bringing an abrupt end to a case closely watched — and now hailed as a minor victory — by women on the other side of the world.
+A Chinese billionaire and a former University of Minnesota student who accused him of rape have reached an undisclosed agreement in the US, bringing an abrupt end to a case closely watched — and now hailed as a minor victory — by women on the other side of the world.

 JD.com’s founder and former CEO Richard Liu reached a settlement with former student Liu Jingyao, who accused him of raping her in her Minneapolis apartment after a group dinner in 2018, ending the high-profile case less than two days before a planned civil trial in Minnesota.